Understanding Hospice & Palliative Care

 What does a “six-month prognosis” mean?
 Medicare has criteria that describe late-stage disease for many diagnoses, but determining prognosis is an inexact process.
 People can remain on hospice for more than six months if their condition warrants.
 On average, 15% of people are discharged from hospice because their condition improves.
 Anyone on hospice can also decide to disenroll at any time to resume curative treatment.

-Unlike all other forms of healthcare, hospice and palliative care are reimbursed by a flat daily payment (about $175/day for hospice care in the Portland area).
+Unlike all other forms of healthcare, hospice and palliative care are reimbursed by a flat daily payment.
 This means that giving extra care costs the hospice more, and is a key reason why non-profits may be willing to provide more care than for-profits.

 |Timeframe||12 months+||6 months+|

 For both hospice and palliative services, care is not continuous, although visits can be made at any time of the day or night.
 Visit frequency is more limited under palliative care coverage.
 Hospice visits are increased as needs change – a nurse, an aide and a spiritual counselor may all visit in the same day.